jovami/isep-rcomp/doc/sprint3/1210951/README.md

     access-list 121 permit ospf any any

-**DENY ALL THE REQUESTS SEND DIRECTLY TO THE DMZ**
+**DENY ALL THE REQUESTS SENT DIRECTLY TO THE DMZ**

-Except for icmp requests, since this this policy is overwritten by the 2 policy that allows all icmp traffic:
+Except for icmp packets, since this this policy is overwritten by the 2 policy that allows all icmp traffic:

     access-list 121 deny ip any 10.80.164.240 0.0.0.15